 By Buford Balony

-Wests Tigers superstar five-eighth and New Zealand Test captain Benji Marshall has received one of the game’s greatest accolades in winning the 2010 Rugby League Golden Boot Award.
+Benji Marshall, the superstar five-eighth of the Wests Tigers and captain of the New Zealand Test team, has been honored with one of the sport’s highest achievements by winning the 2010 Rugby League Golden Boot Award.

-Now in its 25th year, the prestigious award is presented to the game’s greatest international player.
-Marshall beat fellow nominees Shaun Kenny Dowall (NZ), Paul Gallen (Australia), James Graham (England), Billy Slater (Australia) and Sam Thaiday (Australia).
+Entering its 25th year, this esteemed award is given to the top international player in the game.
+Marshall triumphed over other nominees, including Shaun Kenny Dowall (NZ), Paul Gallen (Australia), James Graham (England), Billy Slater (Australia), and Sam Thaiday (Australia).

-“To win this award, after coming back from three shoulder reconstructions, winning the Four Nations, and having my best ever year since I’ve started in the NRL, is pretty overwhelming,’’ Marshall said.
+“To win this award, especially after recovering from three shoulder surgeries, claiming the Four Nations title, and having my best season since joining the NRL, is incredibly overwhelming,’’ Marshall commented.

-The voting panel included three former Golden Boot winners in Wally Lewis, Hugh McGahan and Stacey Jones, former Great Britain international Garry Schofield, former England Rugby League coach Phil Larder, ex NSW coach turned broadcaster Phil Gould, former France coach Louis Bonnery, as well as journalists and supporters from both hemispheres.
+The voting panel was comprised of three former Golden Boot recipients: Wally Lewis, Hugh McGahan, and Stacey Jones, as well as other notable figures, including former Great Britain international Garry Schofield, ex England Rugby League coach Phil Larder, broadcaster and former NSW coach Phil Gould, former France coach Louis Bonnery, along with journalists and fans from both hemispheres.

-In announcing the winner, Rugby League World magazine editor John Drake declared Marshall a dominant victor.
+While announcing the winner, Rugby League World magazine editor John Drake referred to Marshall as the clear victor.

-“The Golden Boot award recognises a whole year of performances at domestic and international level.
+“The Golden Boot award honors a full year’s worth of performances at both domestic and international levels.

-“Benji’s match-winning performance in the biggest game of the season, the Four Nations final against Australia, proved his undoubted class.
-The very best players produce their very best performances on the biggest stages.”
+“Marshall’s match-winning display in the most significant game of the season, the Four Nations final against Australia, showcased his undeniable class.
+The finest athletes shine brightest on the grandest stages.”

-Marshall was a key figure in Wests Tigers reaching the preliminary final in 2010, having played every game this season.
-He is contracted to the Wests Tigers until the end of the 2015 season, making him ‘a Tiger for life’.
+In 2010, Marshall played an instrumental role in leading Wests Tigers to the preliminary finals, having participated in every match this season.
+His contract with the Wests Tigers extends until the conclusion of the 2015 season, ensuring he remains ‘a Tiger for life’.

 Previous Golden Boot winners: